-1. Be a U.S. citizen (either U.S. born or naturalized), U.S. National, or lawful permanent resident.
-Applicants must present proof of U.S. citizenship or status as a U.S. national, which may include a copy of a birth certificate issued by a city, county, or state agency in the United States, the identification page of a valid U.S. passport, or a certificate of citizenship or naturalization.
+Be a U.S. citizen (either U.S. born or naturalized), U.S. National, or lawful permanent resident.
+Applicants must present proof of U.S. citizenship or status as a U.S. national, which includes a U.S. birth certificate, an unexpired U.S. Passport ID page or U.S. Passport Card, a Certificate of Citizenship, a Naturalization Certificate, a state Enhanced Driver's License (Real ID) or a Permanent Resident Card (Green Card).

 Please note: A driver's license, marriage certificate, or social security card is not acceptable as proof of U.S. Citizenship, U.S. National or Lawful Permanent Resident status.
 Failure to provide the appropriate documentation will result in an ineligible application.

-Find documentation requirements in the Required Supporting Documentation Section.
+Documentation requirements can be found in the Required Supporting Documentation section.

-- 2. Be enrolled or accepted for enrollment as a full-time or part-time student in an accredited nursing degree program at one of the following: - AN ASSOCIATE DEGREE SCHOOL OF NURSING: A department, division, or other administrative unit in a junior college, community college, college, or university which provides primarily or exclusively a two-year program of education in professional nursing and allied subjects leading to an associate degree in nursing or to an equivalent degree. - A COLLEGIATE SCHOOL OF NURSING: A department, division, or the administrative unit in a college or university that primarily or exclusively provides a program of education in professional nursing and related subjects leading to a degree of bachelor of arts, bachelor of science, bachelor of science in nursing (BSN), graduate degree in nursing, or to an equivalent degree, and includes advanced training related to such program of education provided by such school. - A DIPLOMA SCHOOL OF NURSING: A school affiliated with a hospital or university, or an independent school, which provides primarily or exclusively a program of education in professional nursing and allied subjects leading to a diploma or to an equivalent evidence of completion.

-• RN-to-Baccalaureate (Bridge Program) BSN:
+- 2. Be enrolled or accepted for enrollment as a full-time or part-time student in an accredited nursing degree program at one of the following: - AN ASSOCIATE DEGREE SCHOOL OF NURSING: A department, division, or other administrative unit in a junior college, community college, college, or university which provides primarily or exclusively a two-year program of education in professional nursing and allied subjects leading to an associate degree in nursing or to an equivalent degree.

+- A COLLEGIATE SCHOOL OF NURSING: A department, division, or the administrative unit in a college or university that primarily or exclusively provides a program of education in professional nursing and related subjects leading to a degree of bachelor of arts, bachelor of science, bachelor of science in nursing (BSN), graduate degree in nursing, or to an equivalent degree, and includes advanced training related to such program of education provided by such school. - A DIPLOMA SCHOOL OF NURSING: A school affiliated with a hospital or university, or an independent school, which provides primarily or exclusively a program of education in professional nursing and allied subjects leading to a diploma or to an equivalent evidence of completion. - RN-to-Baccalaureate (Bridge Program) BSN:

-Nursing program for RNs who already have an Associate of Science in Nursing or Associate Degree in Nursing or Diploma degree in nursing and receive a baccalaureate nursing degree (BSN).
-The curriculum maybe designed to accelerate the RN to Baccalaureate completion usually through a combination of "Bridge" transition and core courses.
+Nursing program for RNs who already have an Associate Degree in Nursing or Diploma degree in nursing and receive a baccalaureate nursing degree (BSN).
+The curriculum may be designed to accelerate the RN to baccalaureate completion usually through a combination of "Bridge" transition and core courses.

-Direct/Entry Level Degree Master's Program:
+• Direct/Entry Level Degree Master's Program:

-Admits students with baccalaureate degrees in other disciplines and "No" previous nursing education.
+Admits students with baccalaureate degrees in other disciplines and no previous nursing education.
 Program prepares graduates for entry into the nursing profession and awards a master's degree in nursing (MSN).

 Eligible: Graduate Entry into Nursing Program, which confers to degrees (BSN, then a MSN).
-If applicant has completed the BSN portion of the program, is accepted/enrolled in the MSN/NP portion, and applied for MSN/NP funding.
-Not Eligible: If applicant is in the BSN portion of the program, but they applied for MSN/NP funding, therefore they are not eligible to receive funding because they are not enrolled in the MSN/NP program.
+If applicant has completed the RN portion of the program, is accepted/enrolled in the MSN/NP portion, and applied for MSN/NP funding.

+Not Eligible: If applicant has not completed the RN portion of the program, the applicant is not eligible to apply to or receive MSN/NP funding.